 “In this psychedelic particle-based pinball game, you control the bumpers with your eyebrows.
-You can toggle between two views of the pinball playfield: either see the motion of the pinball and its collisions but not know exactly where the pinball is, or see a still screen of where everything is but not see any motion.”
+You can toggle between two views of the pinball playfield: [Either] see the motion of the pinball and its collisions but not know exactly where the pinball is, or see a still screen of where everything is but not see any motion.”

 “Heisenberg’s Uncertain Pinball” visualizes this principle perfectly: While playing, you can switch in one of two modes.
 Either you see the trails of the pinball movement, but be unsure where exactly it is in the exact moment, or you freeze time and thereby the motion, but you are able to see precisely where the pinball is right now.
-So you better start training your eyebrow muscles right now to become the best human pinball bumper controller ever to react quickly, because who can be sure where the ball will be in the next second here?
-An oddly wild and stylish game awaits you! >>PLAY
+You should start training your eyebrow muscles right now to become the best human pinball bumper controller ever to react quickly, so that you can succeed in this oddly wild and stylish game.
+[PLAY]